UPDATE: Aug. 27, 2021 – Lowered grade for 528 West Water after confirming plaque has wrong year for store change from Breity to Bentley drug store.

 Fact check: There are a couple of minor errors – stock certificates didn’t finance Turner Hall in 1880 and the Seaveckis had operated a dime store at 514 West Water before moving to 429 – but the history also misses some key moments.
 The plaque infers movies were not shown here until 1958; moving pictures were shown regularly at Turner Hall since the early 1900s.
 The theater ran into hard times in the ’50s and closed for a time before local merchants helped reopen it.
 This did not drop to D level, however, because the plaque avoided the mistake the Princeton quasquicentennial booklet made in 1973 when it stated that the building was built in 1908.

 The real story: The Turn Verein, a German gymnastics and cultural club, built Turner Hall in 1878.
 After fire destroyed their hall and 10 other buildings, the Turners rebuilt in 1880 on the same site.
 In addition to gymnasium and stage, the hall included a tap room and dining room.
-It hosted concerts, plays, vaudeville shows, roller skating, rallies, graduations and other celebrations.
+It hosted concerts, plays, vaudeville shows, roller skating, rallies, graduations and more.
 Princeton’s first moving pictures were shown here.
 The hall was renovated and enlarged in 1905 and rebranded as the Opera House.
 It discontinued silent movies in 1929.
 The Princeton Theatre Corporation took over in 1958.
-Country Mercantile opened in 2016.
+Fox River Country Mercantile opened in 2016.

 Location: 435 West Water Street